rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 Rhea developments:

-- A [hierarchy tree view][wor-hierarchy] was added to the editor to make getting art into the game easier
+- A [hierarchy tree view][wor-hierarchy] was added to the editor to make getting art into the game easier.
 - Work is wrapping up getting [art into the first snow crab level!][wor-art]
-- [@masonremaley][mason-remaley] wrote up [an article walking through how the Way of Rhea crash reporter works][wor-crash-reporter]
+- [@masonremaley][mason-remaley] wrote up [an article walking through how the Way of Rhea crash reporter works][wor-crash-reporter].
-- [@masonremaley][mason-remaley] is mixing signed distance fields, bézier curves, and art by [Carolyn Whitmeyer][carolyn-whitmeyer] to create [procedural vines][wor-vines]
+- [@masonremaley][mason-remaley] is mixing signed distance fields, bézier curves, and art by [Carolyn Whitmeyer][carolyn-whitmeyer] to create [procedural vines][wor-vines].
-- [Carolyn Whitmeyer][carolyn-whitmeyer], the game's artist, released [a demo real including some content from Way of Rhea][wor-cw-demo-reel]
+- [Carolyn Whitmeyer][carolyn-whitmeyer], the game's artist, released [a demo real including some content from Way of Rhea][wor-cw-demo-reel].

 [wor]: https://store.steampowered.com/app/1110620?utm_campaign=tmirgd&utm_source=n21
 [wor-art]: https://twitter.com/AnthropicSt/status/1388907046574215172